 First things first: let’s get clear about exactly what tool we’re talking about.

 This review is about the Breville Smoking Gun.

 Somewhat confusingly, this is not the same thing as the Breville PolyScience Smoking Gun.

 And yes, we agree that it’s confusing!
 So confusing, in fact, that we decided to do a side-by-side comparison of the Breville Smoking Gun and the PolyScience Breville Smoking Gun to explore their differences in more depth.
+We’ve also done a full hands-on review of the PolyScience Smoking Gun.
 But for now, just remember that this hands-on review is specifically about the Breville Smoking Gun—no PolyScience involved!

 This smoking gun is designed to be extremely user-friendly and ideal for the gourmet home kitchen.
 It offers two air speeds—one to get the smoke going, and one to keep it flowing once the chips are smoldering.